Moseley: Education

+Fox Hollies School also lies within Moseley.

 Sport

 Moseley has a rich history of success in Rugby Union.
 Its most famous team is Moseley Rugby Football Club, who were one of Europe's best teams in the late 1960s to the 1980s.
 Notable players include Sam Doble, J. F. Byrne, Peter Cranmer, Alain Rolland, Mike Teague and Victor Ubogu.

 The Moseley Wanderers team of 1900 won the Silver Medal in the Rugby Union competition at the 1900 Olympics.

-Present

-A monthly Farmers' Market in Moseley – set up by the Moseley Neighbourhood Forum – has won various awards including best FARMA Certified Urban Farmers' Market 2009 and in 2009 local farmer Dominic Butler won the Most Unique Produce award with his micro blue beetroots.
-Similarly, Moseley has a well defined and established community spirit and ethos, exemplified by Moseley Neighbourhood Forum – a neighbourhood forum – that works to develop the area for the betterment of everyone.
-The Moseley Society exists to protect the heritage of the area; meetings of the Society discuss and debate a wide range of local issues and the interests of its residents.

-The Moseley Community Development Trust (CDT) invests in the social and physical capital of the area.
-Established with funding from charitable trust funds and with the support of the Moseley and Kings Heath Ward Committee, the CDT is now managing a series of initiatives to improve the environment of Moseley.